pkopriv2/bourne/convoy/README.md

 # Overview

-Convoy is an information dissemination library - built on the SWIM [1] membership protocol.
-It extends the protocol slightly to allow each member to disseminate facts about himself - in the form a local key/value store.
-Moreover, every member is able to update every other member's store.
-Each member's store is disseminated amongs the entire group using the same dissemination component as the membership protocol.
-Because the data replicated everywhere, each member's store should aim to be as small as possible.
+Convoy is an information dissemination library built on the SWIM [1] membership protocol.

 For more overview and background on epidemic protocols and their analysis, please see [2].